 These declining rates of employment show that young people are losing jobs faster than they are getting jobs and that the economy is shedding formal jobs for youth.
 This is particularly concerning as Harambee and external research suggests that there are many social impacts on individuals as a result of long term unemployment.
 Harambee remains committed to engaging government, employers and work seekers in partnerships to tackle youth employment in South Africa.

 Harambee* and QLFS** youth employment rates

-*The Harambee employment rate is measured up to 30 April 2018.
-Data are not drawn from Stats SA data but reflects a sample of youth who are typically living in grant-dependent households and have finished Matric in a township or rural school.
+*The Harambee employment rate is measured up to 30 June 2019.
+Data is not drawn from Stats SA data but reflects a sample of youth who are typically living in grant dependent households.

 KEY INSIGHTS FOR